 Some third parties may co-brand portions of their website and services.
 Co-branded websites may have their own privacy policies posted on their websites, and we encourage you to review those privacy policies periodically.

-Disabling cookies: Most browsers accept cookies automatically, but may be configured not to do so or to notify the user when a cookie is being sent.
+Disabling Cookies: Most browsers accept cookies automatically, but may be configured not to do so or to notify the user when a cookie is being sent.
 If you wish to disable cookies, refer to your browser help menu to learn how to disable cookies.
 You will need to manage your cookie settings for each device and browser that you use.
-You may also be able to opt out of certain tracking technologies by visiting the Adobe opt-out site, and following the instructions on that website.
+Please note, however, that if your browser does not accept cookies, you may not be able to take advantage of some of our website features.

 Opting out of Equifax promotional or marketing offers from Equifax: If you do not wish to receive promotional or marketing offers by email, you may opt out of receiving further promotional offers and emails by clicking on the "unsubscribe" button in the email.
 In addition, if you are an Equifax customer, you may change your preferences by editing your account profile.
 Note, however, if you are an Equifax customer, you will continue to receive emails from us related to the operation and administration of your account.